 Several planners say the construction slowdown presents a perfect time to get ready for the rebound.
-But fewer planners are left with each round of layoffs:• Modesto terminated five planners last year and expects to lose more this week.
+But fewer planners are left with each round of layoffs:

 "When the economy turns is when we take the opportunity to plan for the future," said Patrick Kelly, Modesto's planning manager.

 "But we're having to cut back and give up on some of this work."

 For example, Modesto leaders wanted an updated zoning plan for its downtown area, making residential projects much easier to build.
 But they shrunk the effort to just the downtown core, partly because of limited resources, Kelly said.

 "You just have to be smart with your time," he said.

 J.D.
 Hightower is the last planner standing in Riverbank, where he is community development director.
 Other demands have kept him from finishing a report that was nearing completion when a staff member retired a couple of months ago.

 "I just don't have the time," Hightower said.